codr-void/portfolio.io/README.txt

 5. Robotic Arm - Creation of a prototype robotic arm for shapes detection with an ESP32 camera and collection of different objects.

-6. Robotic Car - Development of a robotic car with advanced analysis and obstacle avoidance for safe orbital operations.
+6. Robotic Car - Development of a robotic car with advanced image processing and AI algorithm (developed using Orange software) and obstacle avoidance for safe orbital operations.

 7. Sound Filter - Design and testing of a sound frequency-selective light system, allowing illumination of LEDs based on sound frequencies.